|

 The Teutonic Order, or the Teutonic

-Jerusalem during the Third Crusade and they are still active
+Jerusalem during the Third Crusade.
+These fellows are still active

 but they have calmed down a bit since.